Andalucía: Cultural Landscapes of Southern Spain 2027

 Baeza – 2 nights

-Day 13: Sunday 5 October, Granada – Almagruz – Guadix – Baeza
+Day 13: Sunday 11 April, Granada – Almagruz – Guadix – Baeza

-• Casas Cuevas Almagruz y Centro de Interpretación Hábitat Troglodita Almagruz
+- Casas Cuevas Almagruz y Centro de Interpretación Hábitat Troglodita Almagruz

 This morning we journey west to visit Almagruz and Guadix, located within the Granada Geopark which was declared a World Geopark by UNESCO in 2020.
 Our journey takes us through the Sierra de Huétor whose mountainous area features dramatic geological features characteristic of limestone areas, with narrow ravines, steep cliffs and springs.
 Almagruz and Guadix, which lie on a high plain at the foothills of the Sierra Nevada, are located in a strange, heavily eroded landscape likened by some to Göreme in Turkey, and have similar troglodyte dwellings.
 In Guadix, over two thousand caves, hewn over centuries from the bizarrely shaped countryside, form the biggest concentration of inhabited caves in Europe.

-We begin with a visit to the Almagruz Trogodyte Interpretation Centre where we learn how, for centuries, the inhabitants of the area used the steep slopes of the badlands to dig out their dwellings, taking advantage of a temperature that is practically constant in the different seasons of the year.
-In both Almagruz and Guadix we also visit private cave dwellings, and learn about the diversity of troglodyte constructions which, from medieval times, included not only domestic dwellings but also watch towers, granaries and dovecotes.
+We begin with a visit to the Almagruz Troglodyte Interpretation Centre where we learn how, for centuries, the inhabitants of the area used the steep slopes of the badlands to dig out their dwellings, taking advantage of a temperature that is practically constant in the different seasons of the year.
+In Almagruz we also visit private cave dwellings, and learn about the diversity of troglodyte constructions which, from medieval times, included not only domestic dwellings but also watch towers, granaries and dovecotes.

-Day 14: Monday 6 October, Baeza – Puente del Obispo – Baeza
+Day 14: Monday 12 April, Baeza – Puente del Obispo – Baeza

-• Walking tour of the UNESCO World Heritage listed city of Baeza incl. the Cathedral, historic university and Romanesque Church of Santa Cruz
+- Walking tour of the UNESCO World Heritage listed city of Baeza incl. the Cathedral, historic university and Romanesque Church of Santa Cruz

 This morning we explore the small city of Baeza.
 Baeza and its twin, Úbeda, arguably have the best preserved examples of Renaissance urban planning and architecture in Spain.
 Located on a Roman road to eastern Spain, these two cities rose to prominence during the Muslim period.
 They were captured by Ferdinand III in 1234 who settled a number of aristocratic families here, making them Christian bastions against the Nasrid kingdom of Granada.
 The towns experienced great prosperity again in the 16th century through agriculture and the production of textiles and it is from this period that most of their finest palaces and churches derive.
 We shall walk through Baeza’s historic university which was founded in 1538; view the magnificent Isabelline Gothic façade of the Palacio de Jabalquinto (sometimes also known as the Palacio de los Condes-Duques de Benavente); and visit the cathedral, built between the 13th and 16th centuries.
 We also view the small, 13th-century Church of Santa Cruz which is considered a very rare example of Romanesque architecture in Andalucía.